tomaskraus/includio/README.template.md

 A simple yet thoughtful file insertion preprocessor for text-based files.
 Inserts files (or their parts) to the resulting file.
 It is great for keeping your documentation up to date.

+In fact, template of this document was preprocessed by **includio**, linking all the code examples.

 - **Simple** & does **one** thing:
   the file inclusion stuff.
 The less features the better.
    If you want more, there are full-blown preprocessors already, such as [preprocess](https://www.npmjs.com/package/preprocess).
 - Extensive **error** checks,
-   to help find missing or invalid parts in auto-generated documentation easily.
+   to help find missing or invalid parts in the generated result.
 - **CI** friendly.
   Stdin/stdout.
 Works well within a **pipeline**.
-- Language **agnostic**
+- Language **agnostic**.
   Not only for js & markdown.

 ## Installation